How to Play and Pretend Your Way to Breakthrough Writing Ideas

 - Become one of your characters: get dressed up like your character and then go to a place where nobody knows you, in the next town or different part of the city.
 Act like your character, do what what your character would do.
 You can even do this around the house.

 - Use action figures to work out a scene in your story: Don’t have any?
 Head to a junk store.
 Any toys will do.
 Set up the scene with items from around your house and play out their dialogue and actions.
-Capture it on video or take notes as you work out your scene.
+Capture it by taking photos or take notes as you work out your scene.

 Playing and pretending is not for everyone.
 Kids do it naturally, but for grown-ups, it can be awkward and uncomfortable.
 On the other hand, maybe one of your writer friends or a child in your family would be willing to play along with you.
 You’ll never know unless you try.